kovacsa90/user_list/README.md

 ## Available Scripts

-In the items-app directory, you can run:
+In the users-app directory, you can run:

 - npm start
 - npm test (OR npm test -- --coverage).